ombulabs/blog/_posts/2020-07-22-internal-projects.markdown

 chosen interal projects can be very valuable.
 Aside from the obvious benefit of solving internal problems that might not have a readily available solution, they also provide training opportunities for developers.
-They give you a relatively safe way to try new ways of doing things in a relatively low risk way, or perhaps preview new languages and frameworks you've been considering.
+They give you a chance to try new ways of doing things with relatively low risk, or perhaps preview new languages and frameworks you've been considering.

 <!--more-->